Cobalt

-Cobalt is a chemical element with the symbol Co and atomic number 27.
+Cobalt is a chemical element; it has symbol Co and atomic number 27.
 As with nickel, cobalt is found in the Earth's crust only in a chemically combined form, save for small deposits found in alloys of natural meteoric iron.
-The free element, produced by reductive smelting, is a hard, lustrous, silver metal.
+The free element, produced by reductive smelting, is a hard, lustrous, somewhat brittle, gray metal.

-Cobalt-based blue pigments (cobalt blue) have been used since ancient times for jewelry and paints, and to impart a distinctive blue tint to glass, but the color was for a long time thought to be due to the known metal bismuth.
-Miners had long used the name kobold ore (German for goblin ore) for some of the blue-pigment-producing minerals; they were so named because they were poor in known metals, and gave off poisonous arsenic-containing fumes when smelted.
-In 1735, such ores were found to be reducible to a new metal (the first discovered since ancient times), and this was ultimately named for the kobold.
+Cobalt-based blue pigments (cobalt blue) have been used since antiquity for jewelry and paints, and to impart a distinctive blue tint to glass.
+The color was long thought to be due to the metal bismuth.
+Miners had long used the name kobold ore (German for goblin ore) for some of the blue pigment-producing minerals.
+They were so named because they were poor in known metals and gave off poisonous arsenic-containing fumes when smelted.
+In 1735, such ores were found to be reducible to a new metal (the first discovered since ancient times), which was ultimately named for the kobold.